 Chief Inspector Matt Ashmead

-It was a real pleasure for policing to be involved in championships such as these, where we worked with partners and the fans to ensure it was a success.
+It is a real pleasure for policing to be involved in championships such as the EUROs, where we worked with partners and the fans to ensure it was a success.

-England’s Lionesses have found massive success on the park, but outside the ground our officers have been working hard to ensure all spectators are kept safe.
-Chief Inspector Matt Ashmead was one of the Metropolitan Police officers responsible for public safety during this year’s competition.
-We spoke to him about the incredible work the team have done so far.
+England’s Lionesses found massive success on the park, but outside the ground our officers worked hard to ensure all spectators were kept safe.
+Chief Inspector Matt Ashmead was one of the Metropolitan Police officers responsible for public safety during the 2022 EUROs competition.
+We spoke to him about the incredible work the team did.

-How far in advance did you have to start planning policing this year’s EUROs?
+How far in advance did you have to start planning policing the 2022 EUROs?

-Work on the planning started back in November 2021.
-We’ve been communicating with other national forces that were also hosting matches throughout the tournament.
+Work on the planning started back in November 2021 when we started communicating with other national forces that were also hosting matches throughout the tournament.

 What kind of things does your planning need to consider?